furioncycle/flaked/README.md

-#  NixOS Configurations
+#  My NixOS Configurations

-Here are my [NixOS](https://nixos.org/) configurations.

-These allows for system portability and configuration from machine to machine with a small amount of changes (usually disks, partitions, or hardware changes) once and enjoy a many times forward.
-The configurations allow for a base system to be installed, with a core amount of applications to operate.
-They shine when you add something like [Home Manager](https://nix-community.github.io/home-manager/) is installed to allow for discrete per-user configuration of the environment.
+My "current" structure does not include my home manager configuration.
 If you are looking for that configuration head on over to my [Nix Home Manager | Dotfiles Repository](https://github.com/furioncycle/hogar).

-**DO NOT USE THIS REPO**
+**DO NOT USE THIS REPO for learning, it is opinionated and probably wrong**

 ## Tree Structure